 High-weightage Physics for JEE Main

 Weightage fluctuates, but past-year analysis shows a clear pattern.
-Use the table to prioritise when time is tight.
+Use the table to priorities when time is tight.
 Numbers are typical distributions from recent sessions.

 JEE Main Physics Topics That Frequently Carry Higher Weight